Skip to main content

 RDBMS

-RDBMS was first defined by Edgar F. Codd in 1970 and it one of the most reliable database service platforms used around the globe.
-A relational database management system (RDBMS) is a regular type of database that stores and provides access to data in a tabular format like rows and columns.
+RDBMS was first defined by Edgar F. Codd in 1970, and it is one of the most reliable database service platforms used worldwide.
+A relational database management system (RDBMS) is a regular type of database that stores and provides access to data in a tabular format, such as rows and columns.
 RDBMS uses Structured Query Language (SQL) to access the database.

-The relational database includes functions like accuracy, integrity, security, and consistency of data, and it is totally different when file storage is used in a DBMS.
-RDBMS offers data accuracy, easy access to data, data integrity, flexibility, and high security to the users.
+The relational database includes functions like data accuracy, integrity, security, and consistency.
+It is totally different when file storage is used in a DBMS.
+RDBMS offers users data accuracy, easy access to data, data integrity, flexibility, and high security.

-It acts as an interface between databases, users, and applications, and additionally, it also manages administrative functions for access, performance, and data storage.
-RDBMS permits users to create, read, update, and delete the operations that can be performed with advance consistent treatment of data.
+It acts as an interface between databases, users, and applications and manages administrative functions for access, performance, and data storage.
+RDBMS permits users to create, read, update, and delete operations that can be performed with advanced, consistent data treatment.

-RDBMS usually provides metadata collections, and data dictionaries which are used to handle the data.
-Structured Query Language (SQL) is most used by RDBMS to perform data interacting tasks like creating a table and inserting data, modifying and updating data, filtering and querying data, and deleting table or data.
+RDBMS usually provides metadata collections and data dictionaries to handle data.
+Structured Query Language (SQL) is most commonly used by RDBMS to perform data-interacting tasks like creating a table and inserting data, modifying and updating data, filtering and querying data, and deleting tables or data.

 Useful Link: A Guide to DevOps Implementation on Google Cloud